 Relate: Ashley Madison.
-A month ago, if somebody said those two words, I would have asked, “who’s that?”
-Since the list came out earlier this month, I don’t think anybody can be asking that question anymore.
-If you were to google search the name now, you will have over one hundred seventy-five million hits.
+Four years ago, if somebody said those two words, I would have asked, “who’s that?”
+Since the list came at that time, I don’t think anybody can be asking that question anymore.
+If you were to google search the name shortly after the scandal broke, you would have had over one hundred seventy-five million hits.
 Just browsing through the top few pages, it looks like most seem to fall into three categories 1) Why nobody should be checking to see if their loved one is on the list 2) How evil the hackers were for breaching our privacy 3) What to do now that you’ve been outed for being on the list.

 Based on my conversations with leaders from several denominations in the U.S. and Canada, I estimate that at least 400 church leaders will be resigning Sunday.
 This is a significant moment of embarrassment for the church—and it should be.